 Kevin Shinn, Lincoln

 A chef, writer, and entrepreneur, Kevin was the owner and executive chef of bread & cup in the Lincoln Haymarket from 2007-17.
-He is a respected and innovative thought leader in Lincoln’s cultural, economic, and civic life.
-No matter the endeavor, Kevin finds he comes back to the same main pursuits: Setting the table, having important conversations, and seeing ideas become reality.
+He is a respected thought leader in Lincoln’s cultural, economic, and civic life.
+No matter the endeavor, Kevin finds he comes back to the same main pursuits: setting the table, having important conversations, and seeing ideas become reality.

 3.8.19: On the menu or in life, change takes listening, learning